lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

-If you rephrase "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to make sense at all.
+If you rephrase "abstract vs. concrete" into "essential vs. non-essential", then any further discussion will **necessarily** have to take place in the context of a well-defined problem, in order to even make sense at all.

-The problem you define will become *The Problem*, and it will be as "real world" as any problem can be.
-Then the question is whether the problem is a problem worth solving, but that question is for you to decide, or, in a less autonomous situation, for your boss, friends, society, etc. to decide with, or for, you.
+Once the problem is spelled out, the next question is whether it is a problem worth solving, and the answer to that is up to you, or, in a less autonomous situation, up to your boss, economic situation, society, etc.

-Back to software design.
-There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential, "in general".
+Back to the science of software design.
+There is no fixed "level of abstractness" of anything; which is another way of saying: nothing is simply essential or non-essential, "in general".

 There are only problems, sub-problems, different problems, etc. each of them with an essence waiting to be discovered.

-Where does all of this leave you with regards to phrases such as "that's too abstract"?
+## The process of abstracting, the tools, and the results of the process

+Even when the ideas the programmer is telling you isn't incoherent, or confused, you should still be prepared to ask what they're talking about *within* the world of abstractions.
+The process is not the as the tools.
+The tools are not the same as the result.

+Back to `length[A]`.
+This function is the *result* of having found the essence of a problem.
+It is not the problem.
+It is not the tool you used for abstracting (finding the essence of) the problem.
+It is, rather specifically, your recording, of the solution you came up with.

+Nevertheless, be prepared to listen to programmers refer to the essence, the tools for finding the essence, and the resulting solution, as "the abstraction".

+## On common phrases

+So how does what I've said so far play with phrases people often throw around?

-## "That is too abstract"
+### "That's too abstract"

-This would translate to "that's too essential".
-But what the hell do they think they're advicing you to actually do, if they actually meant this?
-I don't know.
+This would translate to "That's too essential", which is ridiculous.

-Chances are they are **not** talking about the essential and the non-essential, and therefore **they are not talking about abstraction at all**.
+So chances are they are not talking about the essential and the non-essential, and therefore **they are not talking about abstraction at all**.

-## "Abstraction should not be a goal"
+### "Abstraction should not be a goal"

-This one is very strange.
+This one is strange.
 Abstraction is not the goal for whom? and when?
 Clearly, if you have a problem P, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
-And considering the fact that we *rarely* attain all the knowledge about what the essence of a problem is, then it seems that we'll always be looking for the essence of the problem.
-So creating, and improving, the abstraction of your problem, is always going to be your goal.
+And considering the fact that we *rarely* attain all the knowledge about the essence of a problem, then it seems that we'll be perpetually looking for it.
+Therefore the process of abstraction is certainly a perpetual goal.

+Maybe they mean it in the sense that, if the goal is to swim in the ocean, and you're in the desert, then traveling to the ocean is not the goal?

-Now, if you later realize that some of what you thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your abstraction accordingly.
-If this evolution becomes a nightmare, it will be for reasons entirely unrelated to the utility of abstracting.
+In any case, if you find in a situation where what you initially thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your abstraction accordingly.
+If this evolution becomes a nightmare, it will be for reasons entirely unrelated to "the utility of abstraction as a tool".
-Maybe your programming language sucks and its type system makes modifications a dangerous and/or tedious endeavor.
+Maybe your programming language sucks and its type system makes modifications a dangerous and/or tedious endeavor, in which case the problem is *the tool used for abstraction*, which is not the same as *abstraction as a tool*.

 Blaming "abstraction" (as a tool) for nightmares caused by a poor language/type system/etc. is like blaming the idea of software version numbering (as a tool) for nightmares caused by poor software dependency managers.

-## "Don't abstract early"
+### "Don't abstract early"

 This one is related to the previous one, but it's especially incoherent, given that **nothing** you use as a programmer *isn't* an abstraction.
 Literally not one thing.